dBildungsplattform/dbildungs-iam-server/docs/architecture.md

 ### Repositories

-Repositories persists Aggregats and thus are in the persistence layer.
+Repositories persists Aggregates and thus are in the persistence layer.
 But Repos provide methods in the domain layer and thus are in the domain layer as well.
 Therefore a Repository must not expose any data structures related to the persistence layer i.e. DB-entities or ORM related classes or types.
 A Repository should not provide multi purpose methods.
 If an Aggregate or controller needs to search with specific parameters we create a method just for these specific parameters.